jackantico1/jackantico1.github.io/about.md

 ---

-Hello!
 My name is Jack Antico and I am currently a Junior studying computer science at Boston College.
 I've worked on various diffrent start-ups and have a couple of side-projects.
 In my free time, I enjoy reading about Silicon Valley, Finance, and Technology.

 ### Contact me